stevenovak123/stevenovak123/README.md

 ### Glad to see you here!
 I’m a software developer with a keen interest in building Web Apps and Websites.
+I am currently pursuing my Masters in Advanced Software Engineering from University of Leicester.
+I currently live in Leicester, United Kingdom.

 I graduated from the St.Xaviers College Mumbai, with a Bachelors of Science in Information Technology(BSc.IT).
 (Class of 22).
-I'm from India.
-I'm Open to Work and Freelancing opportunities.
+I'm Open to Work, Freelancing opportunities, Collabs etc.